 I have been in a special-needs family since the day I was born (I have an older sister with Down syndrome).
 So asking "Is this church special-needs friendly?" is a question I've heard discussed for decades.
 Even when I was in college, I found a church that welcomed people with disabilities because that's what I was used to.

 Based on the 2000 census, two out of every seven families in the US have a family member with a disability (ranging from autism to Alzheimer’s).
 It's easier to find a church that welcomes families like mine than it was decades ago, but we still have a long way to go until every church feels like home.

-If you're searching for a church home, here are five steps to take:
+If you're searching for a church home, here are four steps to take:

 Pray: Tell God the desires of your heart in finding a church.
 He wants you to be supported by and involved in a faith community!
 He will guide you in the search.